Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

  1. Jupyter Book / sphinx-book-theme: allows us to make the learning experience better e.g. with interactive functionalities
  2. Jupyter Notebooks using [MyST markdown syntax](https://jupyterbook.org/content/myst.html) allowing us to use Sphinx directives and control the page layout
- 3. [Jupytext](https://github.com/mwouts/jupytext) - Converts the notebooks into markdown and **allows us to better use GitHub diff functionalities**
+ 3. [Jupytext](https://github.com/mwouts/jupytext) - Syncs the notebooks with markdown version of the same file **allowing us to better use GitHub diff functionalities**
-    - *We should always commit the files into GitHub in Markdown/Jupytext format!* : There is a custom `make upload <target_branch>` command for this.
+ 4. [MyST_NB](https://myst-nb.readthedocs.io/en/latest/) - Converts the notebooks into RST files that are rendered by Sphinx.

 ## Pipeline - How to create content?